seanwh94/FFXIV-Elemental-Raid-Macros/_static/fru/mitigation.en copy.md

     <td>
       <ul>
         <li>ST Reprisal should be used after the 2nd hit for it to cover Fulgent Blade #3.</li>
-        <li>If H2 120s are used right after the 2nd auto after Wings of Dark and Light #1, they will have theirs available here as well.</li>
+        <li>If 120s mitigations are used right after the 2nd auto after Wings of Dark and Light #1, they will have theirs available here as well.</li>
       </ul>
     </td>
   </tr>